eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification-topic.md

 ### Acknowledgement criterion actions
 For *acks* criterion the *action* segment specifies the identifier which is defined by the system which issued the ACK.
-The criterion has to match the regular expression `[a-zA-Z0-9-_]{3,64}`, i. e. letters of the latin alphabet, numbers, dashes and underscores.
+The criterion has to match the regular expression `[a-zA-Z0-9-_]{3,64}`, i.e. letters of the latin alphabet, numbers, dashes and underscores.